newhavenrb/newhavenrb.github.com/README.md

 # Notes
 The 'graphics' directory has Inkscape SVGs with concept art.

+# TODO
+* Make 'Who?' section pretty with jQuery and some cool icons or something

 # How to contribute
 1. Fork this project on [GitHub](http://github.com/yonkeltron/NHV-Ruby-site)
 2. Make your changes.